ember-learn/guides-source/guides/release/components-update/component-state.md

 }
 ```

-There's a bunch going on here, but the most important part is `@tracked count = 0`.
-This creates a dynamic value that you can stick in the template, instead of hardcoding it.
+There are a few things going on here, but the most important part is `@tracked count = 0`.
+This line creates a dynamic value called `count`, which you can stick inside of the
+template instead of hardcoding it.

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="-1,+2"}
 <p>0</p>